MHickey2/Wannabe-Healthy/TESTING.md

 ----
 ## Responsive Testing<a name="responsivetesting"></a>

    I regularly tested the responsiveness of the site using Google Chrome Developer tools, information on this can be found [here](https://developer.chrome.com/docs/devtools/).
-I also used Window Resizer and a Responsive Design Tester Application available in the Google Chrome Store.
+I also used Window Resizer and a Responsive Design Tester Application available in the Google Chrome Store(was fairly good on all screens, but can be problematic with ipad mini).
 I also used the Am I responsive site to test the site and the image below is from that Testing:

    <br/>